robotprobot/AVeryQuickConversation/README.md

 # AVeryQuickConversation
-AVeryQuickConversation is a simple text chat server and client
+AVeryQuickConversation is a simple text chat server and client.

 ### What ACTUALLY is AVeryQuickConversation?
 AVeryQuickConversation is a server and client that allows users to send text messages to the server and read messages from the server.